Nissan Silvia (1965)

 In addition, a power antenna is an absolute necessity.
 This way, it can be tucked away when driving at high speed, and extended high when driving slowly in town to listen to the radio.

-Postscript: Photo Captions
+Postscript: Photo captions

-Magazine: The wide, chrome-plated wheel covers, which protrude from the car’s corners, seriously impede its maneuverability in tight turning situations.
+The wide, chrome-plated wheel covers, which protrude from the car’s corners, seriously impede its maneuverability in tight turning situations.
 It would be better if the wheels were more functional, if not quite wire wheels.

 With its 11.1cm disc brakes on the front, the Silvia can stop in 13.5m from 50km/h.
-The amount of nose dip is normal, so the slightly downward-sloping design is emphasized in photos of the braking tests.
+The amount of nose dive is normal, so the slightly downward-sloping design is emphasized in photos of the braking tests.

 The semi-bucket driver’s seat can be adjusted 160mm forward and backward.
 The seat back can be tilted in seven steps, designed to allow the driver’s viewpoint to be adjusted according to height.
 To tilt the seat back, you pull the lever on the side and push it backwards, but to return it to its original position, you must push it forward firmly.
-Seat belts are standard equipment, and when not in use, they are automatically rolled up by a spring.
+Seat belts are standard equipment, and when not in use, they are automatically retracted by a spring.
 There is a storage compartment under the armrest of the center console, and an ashtray is located in front of it.
 The glove box on the dashboard can be locked.
-The angle of illumination of the map reading lights can be adjusted, and the brightness of the intrument panel lighting can be adjusted with a rheostat.
-The seats and upholstery are made of ivory white vinyl leather that is close to white, but this will likely get dirty easily.
+The angle of illumination of the map reading lights can be adjusted, and the brightness of the instrument panel lighting can be adjusted with a rheostat.
+The seats and upholstery are made of ivory-colored vinyl leather that is close to pure white, but this will likely get dirty easily.
 It would be nice if a color more similar to natural leather was available.
-If the curved glass side windows could be sealed with rubber and the B-pillar removed entirely, it would give an even more luxurious custom car-like feel.
+If the curved glass side windows could be more effectively sealed with rubber and the B-pillar removed entirely, it would give an even more luxurious custom car-like feel.

 The R-type engine looks the same as the Fairlady’s G-type, but the bore and stroke have been altered to give a displacement of 1595cc, and the inlet manifold has been redesigned to reduce intake resistance, increasing output to 90ps/6000rpm.
 The carburetors are Hitachi SU-type, and the compression ratio remains the same at 9.0.
 The metal on the big end of the connecting rod has also been strengthened, making it possible to operate continuously even at higher speeds.

 In cornering with BS racing tires, the roll angle cannot be called minimal, but the tires hold the road very well.
-The steering is completely neutral.
+The steering balance is completely neutral.